Been here? Rate It!

 Poets and artists have been coming here for years and the statue that sits out front is a testament to this link to the artistic community.
 The statue is of Fernando Pessoa, a poet who was a frequent visitor of Brasileira in his day.
 I stopped in here a couple times for uma bica (a small, strong coffee like an espresso) and a couple different kinds of pastries.
 It's tough to get a table in this popular and crowded place, so just do like the locals do and stand at the bar.

-Café a Brasileira: Strong coffee!
+Café a Brasileira: A Long Tadition Café

 This is one of the oldest surviving coffeehouses in Lisbon.
 It has done virtually nothing to change the opulent but faded Art Nouveau decor that has prevailed since it became a fashionable rendezvous in 1905.
 Once a gathering place of Lisbon's literati, it was the favored social spot of the Portuguese poet Bocage.